OmniBrew/sw5e-data/text/en/manual/ability-checks.md

 ### Skills <v-chip color="warning" text-color="black" small>change</v-chip>
-Mass Effect 5e is a sci-fi setting, thus some of the fantasy skills (like religion and arcana) have been replaced with new skills.
+Star Wars 5e is a sci-fi setting, thus some of the fantasy skills (like religion and arcana) have been replaced with new skills.

 __Removed Skills__: _Animal Handling_, _Arcana_, _Nature_, _Religion_